 Here's another tip for your business: Consider adding data breach protection to your business’s insurance policy.
 Even though you’re doing everything right and taking extra precaution in selecting tools and software to keep your customers’ credit card information safe, a data breach can still happen.

 If your customers’ data is compromised, the results can be costly, including substantial third-party damages.
 That’s where your local ERIE agent and data breach coverage comes in.
 It offers crisis resolution support and can help cover your expenses when you have to notify affected individuals of a breach.
+Learn more about ERIE's data breach coverage.

 Watch this four-minute video to learn more about data breach risks and coverage.
 Ready to learn more?
 Get in touch with your local Erie Insurance agent to make sure your business has the right coverage.